ablazleon/spark_data_lake/README.md

  0. It is created an spark cluster on EMR, and from it run the etl.py.
 This file do this:
  1. First the songs and log data are extracted
  2. Then, it is used spark to transform the data in an schema
- 3. After that, the files are s
+ 3. After that, the files are stored in parket files.

 ## 2. State and justify your database schema design and ETL pipeline.